farkoo/AbstractVault/README.md

 The goal of this repository is to provide concise yet informative overviews of the articles, making it easier for researchers and enthusiasts to quickly grasp the key insights and findings from the original works.

 ## Table of Contents

+### Awesome Image Enhancement
+The GitHub repository features a [Awesome Image Enhancement](https://github.com/farkoo/AbstractVault/blob/master/Awesome_Image_Enhancement.md) that compiles numerous research papers, all dedicated to the advancement of image enhancement techniques, with a specific focus on addressing the challenges posed by low-light conditions.
+Each individual paper entry within the file includes crucial details such as the **title of the paper**, the **year** of publication, the **publisher**, **direct links to the paper's PDF and its corresponding implementation code** (when applicable).
+Accompanying each entry is a brief but informative **overview of the methodology** utilized by the authors of the respective paper.
+Furthermore, the file provides insights into the **datasets** used for evaluation and experimentation, as well as any relevant **hardware** specifications that were employed in the studies.

+### Summaries
 * [A Simple Framework for Contrastive Learning of Visual Representations](https://github.com/farkoo/AbstractVault/blob/master/A_Simple_Framework_for_Contrastive_Learning_of_Visual_Representations.md)
 * [CrossViT: Cross-Attention Multi-Scale Vision Transformer for Image Classification](https://github.com/farkoo/AbstractVault/blob/master/CrossViT_Cross-Attention_Multi-Scale_Vision_Transformer_for_Image_Classification.md)
 * [Efficient hyperparameter optimization through model-based reinforcement learning](https://github.com/farkoo/AbstractVault/blob/master/Efficient_Hyperparameter_Optimization_Through_Model-based_Reinforcement_Learning.md)